Georg and Vera Leisner: Scientific estate

 The unfinished fourth volume was finally published in 1998, following considerable input from Philine Kalb.
 Vera Leisner donated her scientific estate to the Madrid office of the DAI with the special request that it should remain in Portugal.
 It initially formed the basis for the establishment of a DAI branch in Lisbon.
 When this closed in 1999, the collection was transferred by loan to the Portuguese state.
-Today, the “Leisner Archive” is housed in the Direção-Geral do Património Cultural (DGPC) at the Palace of Ajuda in Lisbon.
+Today, the "Leisner Archive" is housed in the Direção-Geral do Património Cultural (DGPC) at the Palace of Ajuda in Lisbon.
 The archive includes around 49.500 documents, nearly 19.000 written and 30.500 drawings and photographs that were accumulated by the couple during their research on the Iberian Peninsula.
 Most are from 1943 onwards, although some earlier items were also found, including their wedding invitation.
 Some remain uncatalogued as, in spite of the precision with which the Leisners did their work, some photographs are unidentified and there are photographs of monuments where the location is unknown.
 The utility of the collection is enhanced by the fact that the Leisners kept a copy of every letter they wrote.
-With support from the Calouste Gulbenkian Foundation the items were listed, catalogued, indexed, treated and scanned in 2012-13 to make them available for web dissemination.
+With support from the Calouste Gulbenkian Foundation the items were listed, catalogued, indexed, treated and scanned in 2012–13 to make them available for web dissemination.

-It is rare today to find anything related to surface megalithism in Portugal that the Leisners have not already identified.
+It is rare today to find anything related to surface megalithism in Portugal that the Leisners had not already identified.
 In Portugal alone they identified some 4000 monuments.
 The archive allows researchers to appreciate the systematic way they compiled and published information, both from their own fieldwork and from other sources.
 This made it possible to understand their reasoning.
 Besides photographs, their drawing of plans of tombs (mostly dolmen) can still be used today.
 Some are especially useful as the structures have since been destroyed.
 The same observations can be made about photographs and drawings of artifacts, grouped by each tomb studied.
 This systematic approach also helped to situate Portuguese archaeology within broader European discussions about megalithic tombs.